AliceO2Group/ReadoutCard/src/CommandLineUtilities/AliceLowlevelFrontend/README.md

 * When the argument must contain multiple values, they must be comma-separated.
 * The return string will contain an 8-byte prefix indicating success or failure "success:" or "failure:", optionally followed by a return value or error message.
-* Numbers and addresses are all in base-10.
+* Numbers and addresses are all in base-16.
+A '0x' prefix for numbers is accepted, but unnecessary for the parameters.
+  The '0x' prefix is omitted for return values.

-For example: a register write call could have the argument string "504,42" meaning write value 42 to address 504.
+For example: a register write call could have the argument string "0x504,0x4" meaning write value 0x42 to address 0x4.
 The return string could be "success:" or "failure:Address out of range".

 ## Service description